 PAT Stands for “Portable Appliance Testing.”

-PAT testing involves testing electrical appliances for safety through visual inspections and several electronic tests.
+PAT testing involves the inspection and testing of electrical appliances for safety through visual inspections and several electronic tests.
 Amongst other things, the test entails checking the appliance for wear and tear and other damages, as well as making sure it is safe to use.

 It is essential to have your appliances tested regularly to ensure they are safe, whether they are new or old.
 The sooner the better.
 RB Services offers a comprehensive PAT testing service that can satisfactorily test your appliances and ensure they are safe to use.